surferek/url-manager/README.md

 # Manage Url API

-This API provides functionality for shortening and expanding your url.
+This API provides functionality for shortening your url.

 ## Requirements: